AnishaPerera/Applied-Project/databases/readme.txt

 Note :-

-If unable to import using pgadmin in postgresql, use the SQL shell(psql) with commands below for import
+If unable to import(restore) using pgadmin in postgresql, use the psql command line tool by entring commands below for import

 psql -U user_name -W -d db_name -f vulnerabilitiesDB.sql